[Sahara Overland] gets right to the heart of desert travel

 I’ve also provided informal route advice on such events as the London to Cape Town Rally and the successful London to Cape Town record attempt which managed to drive 10,000-miles across 20 countries in less than 12 days.
 On both types of events the choice of route was critical to the eventual success.

-On the way I’ve also helped put several hare-brained schemes straight, been approached by authors of romantic fiction and Hollywood scriptwriters to clarify details in their Sahara-based research, and even reassured worried parents about their siblings setting off on a Saharan adventure.
+On the way I’ve also helped put several hare-brained schemes straight, been approached by authors of romantic fiction and Hollywood scriptwriters to clarify details in their Sahara-based projects, and even reassured worried parents about their siblings setting off on a Saharan adventure.

 • Explaining what’s possible in the ever-changing Saharan security environment with which I am very familiar, having attended security briefings and provided feedback at the British Foreign Office.

-• Advising individuals or organisations where not to waste their money, effort and time
+• Advising individuals or organisations where not to waste their money, effort and time.

 • Offering individuals a complete package where vehicles are acquired, prepared and delivered to the desert so busy clients can fly in, have their desert adventure and fly home.

 • Providing customised briefings for those undertaking challenging projects in the Sahara.